leelaprasannak/XamarinUniversity/SetupRequirements.md

 ## Xamarin Software

+#### Running on a Mac ####
 On your Mac, you'll need to have the latest Xamarin.iOS installed on this machine, as well as Xamarin.Android, if you wish to do Android development on your Mac (you can also choose to develop Android on Windows).

+In order to use the Xamarin iOS Design support during the training, you will need to enable the **alpha channel** in Xamarin Studio.
+This is only a requirement for the iOS or Cross-platform tracks.
+For more information, see the [guide on changing your update channel](http://docs.xamarin.com/recipes/cross-platform/ide/change_updates_channel/)

+**If you are doing production work in Xamarin Studio** and cannot change to the alpha channel, then we recommend using the supploed OSX Virtual Machine (details below) while you work through the labs and take the online classes.

+#### Running on Windows ####
 If you're doing your development and training on Windows, you'll need to have Xamarin.Android and Xamarin.iOS installed there.
 Note, that if you're doing iOS development on a Mac with Visual Studio, you'll still need a Mac Running OS X to build.

 You can find the Xamarin software on the [download page](http://xamarin.com/download).